obrien-matthew/sample_code/ood/image_processing_app/README.md

 ### Script Mode

-The program is stored as a JAR file, and can be run from the command line with the following:
+The program is stored as a JAR file and can be run from the command line with the following:
 ```bash
 $ java -jar assignment10.jar -script scriptName.txt
 ```